• Skip to primary navigation

 13. What is your policy on overtime?

-With this question, you will find out when they count overtime hours, as well as how they feel about it.
+With this question, you will find out when they count overtime hours and how they feel about it.
 There are hospitals that value nurses who can work overtime, whereas other hospitals emphasize the importance of having enough nurses to maintain a regular schedule.
 Don’t skip this very Important Question to ask in a Nursing Interview.

 13. What is the number of Nurses currently working overtime?